Educational Resources

 World Down’s Syndrome Day

 World Down Syndrome Day is a global awareness event on 21 March to celebrate the lives of people with Down’s Syndrome.
-The DSA have created an assembly PowerPoint that can be used in schools to celebrate the day.
+The DSA have created an assembly pack that can be used in schools to celebrate the day.